garganshul108/first-person-perspective/README.md

 # :video_game: First Person Perspective

 In video games, first person is any graphical perspective rendered from the viewpoint of the player's character, or a viewpoint from the cockpit or front seat of a vehicle driven by the character.
 Many genres incorporate first-person perspectives, among them adventure games, driving, sailing, and flight simulators.
 Most notable is the first-person shooter, in which the graphical perspective is an integral component of the gameplay.
-Games like Counter Strike, PUBG, GTA Vice City has such camera view for the player.
+Games like Counter Strike, PUBG, GTA Vice City has such camera view for the player. (says Wikipedia)

 - This is a basic FPP walk through.
 - A map is designed to demonstrate the view